jonofoz/simple-rest-api/README.md

 This is a simple REST API that performs basic CRUD operations on some fake data!

 If you don't want to clone the project yet, you can play with [this deployed version first](https://simple-rest-api-jonofoz.herokuapp.com/api-docs/#/) and test the API there from the SwaggerUI docs.
+(If it takes a long time to load, please be patient: Heroku probably put the app to sleep after an hour without any web traffic.)

 Before You Install
 ------------------